The Town That Dreaded Sundown (1976 film): Plot

 Morales and other officers meet with psychiatrist Dr. Kress at a restaurant, where he explains that the Phantom is a highly intelligent sadist with a strong sex drive, between the ages of 35 and 40.
 As Kress expresses his doubts about their chances of capturing the Phantom, the Phantom's shoes are shown, revealing that he had heard the entire conversation.
 At the station, a man named Johnson says that he was robbed and forced to drive a man to Lufkin at gunpoint.
 While on the road, Ramsey receives a report about an armed suspect, and a brief chase ensues.
 The suspect, Eddie LeDoux, at first denies everything, then confesses to being the Phantom, but Morales is unconvinced.
 Johnson identifies him as his robber.

 On May 3, Helen Reed is seen by the Phantom leaving a grocery store.
 At home that night, Helen asks her husband Floyd, who is sitting in front of a window in his armchair, if he hears somebody walking outside.
 After he replies that he does not, the Phantom shoots him through their window.
 Helen inspects and sees Floyd dying.
 As she uses the telephone to call police, the Phantom breaks through the screen door and shoots her twice in the face.
 Despite her wounds, she drags herself out of the house and into a cornfield while the Phantom inspects Floyd's body.
 The Phantom stalks her with a pickaxe, but leaves when she gets help at a nearby house.
 News of this attack causes the town to panic, and people begin boarding up their windows.

-Later, Morales and Ramsey receive a report about a stolen car that matches the one from the Turner and Cook murders.
+Morales and Ramsey receive a report about a stolen car that matches the one from the Turner and Cook murders.
 While investigating a sand pit, they encounter the Phantom.
 Morales shoots at him but misses, causing him to run into the woods.
 The Phantom escapes by jumping past a moving train, but is shot in the leg.
 While the officers are waiting for the train to pass, the Phantom escapes.
 They continue their search, but never find him.

-Years later, during the Christmas season of 1976, the film The Town That Dreaded Sundown premieres in Texarkana and the shoes of the Phantom are seen on someone standing in line.